 LOCH NESS MONSTER TOURS AND BOAT TRIPS

 Take a journey on the infamous Loch Ness, the largest lake by volume in the British Isles, due to its incredible depth of up to 230 metres.
 Surely, there must be something lurking deep down there?

-Getting out on the water on a guided Loch Ness Cruise or Hunter Tour is a wonderful way to see the area.
+Getting out on the water on a guided Loch Ness Cruise is a wonderful way to see the area.
 Exploring the glorious Highlands of Scotland by water, taking in the magnificent sights and historical landmarks, whilst hearing all the myths and legends that surround the loch.
 Be sure to have your camera at the ready, just in case Nessie shows up!

 NESSIE HISTORY AND SIGHTINGS

 The earliest recorded encounter with the Loch Ness Monster comes from St Columba in 565 AD.
 The story goes that the monk saw a large beast attacking and killing people in the waters of Loch Ness.
 He approached the monster and commanded it to retreat back into the loch, never to harm another person.
 Thankfully Nessie obeyed, so visitors to Loch Ness are safe from the monster to this day.

 In 1933, Nessie made the local news when a couple claimed to have seen an enormous animal out in the loch.
 The national media picked up the story and whipped up a frenzy.
 More and more sightings were reported and a circus owner even offered a £20,000 reward to anyone who could capture the creature.
 In 1934 a surgeon named Colonel Robert Wilson produced the now-famous image of a serpentine beast raising its head from the water.
 This picture was considered to be the best evidence of the monster’s existence for decades but was later exposed as a hoax.